 Having had my offer accepted I require leasehold conveyancing in North Shields and Tynemouth.
 Before I get started I would like to find out the unexpired term of the lease.

 If the lease is recorded at the land registry - and 99.9% are in North Shields and Tynemouth - then the leasehold title will always include the basic details of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.
 For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

-I invested in buying a leasehold flat in North Shields and Tynemouth, conveyancing was carried out in 2008.
-Can you let me have an estimated range of the fair premium for a lease extension?
-Similar flats in North Shields and Tynemouth with an extended lease are worth £206,000.
-The ground rent is £45 invoiced every year.
-The lease ends on 21st October 2086
+I acquired a 1st floor flat in North Shields and Tynemouth, conveyancing was carried out half a dozen years ago.
+Can you shed any light on how much the price could be for a 90 year extension to my lease?
+Comparable flats in North Shields and Tynemouth with an extended lease are worth £195,000.
+The average or mid-range amount of ground rent is £45 charged once a year.
+The lease ends on 21st October 2083

-With 67 years remaining on your lease we estimate the price of your lease extension to range between £10,500 and £12,000 plus legals.
+With just 63 years remaining on your lease we estimate the premium for your lease extension to span between £16,200 and £18,600 plus costs.

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs without more detailed investigations.
-Do not use the figures in tribunal or court proceedings.
-There may be additional concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information before getting professional advice.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to provide a more accurate figure without more comprehensive investigations.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt other issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information before seeking the advice of a professional.